INMAS-Math/INMAS-Math.github.io/resources.md

 #### Statistical Methods
-This module consists of classroom material in PDF format and associated Jupyter notebooks for practicing the concepts just learned.
-The material covered basic concepts in statistics such as data wrangling, simple and multiple linear regressions, and logistic regressions.
+This module consists of classroom material in PDF format with associated Jupyter notebooks for practicing the concepts.
+The material and notebooks cover basic concepts in statistics such as data wrangling, simple and multiple linear regressions, and logistic regressions.
-The material for this workshop is available here:
+The workshop material and files are available here:
 [Technical Workshop #2](https://github.com/INMAS-Math/Workshop-V-02)

 #### Basics of Machine Learning
-This relatively dense workshop covered a lots of topics in a short period.
+This relatively dense workshop covered a lot of topics in a short period.
 These include foundational concepts, principal-component analysis, clustering, gradient boosting, natural-language processing, deep learning, and large-language models.
-The material for this workshop consisted of classroom-style presentations in PDF format and Jupyter notebook.
-THey are available here:
+The material for this workshop consisted of classroom-style presentations in PDF format and accompanying Jupyter notebooks.
+They are available here:
 [Technical Workshop #3](https://github.com/INMAS-Math/Workshop-V-03).

 #### Projects
-This training was by far the preferred module for the students.
-It involved open-ended projects similar to those found on the Kagle website.
+This training workshop was by far the preferred module for students.
+It involved open-ended projects similar to those found on the Kaggle website.
-While previous modules were performed in small teams, the work involved in going though the notebooks still remained fairly individual.
+Previous modules were addressed in small teams, but the work involved in going though the notebooks still remained fairly individual.
-In contrast, this training required partitioning the task among team members in order to complete it in the allocated time.
+In contrast, the project training required teams to partition the tasks among members in order to achieve results in the allocated time.
-A presentation of the results was made by each team at the end of the workshop.
+Presentations were made by each team at the conclusion of the workshop.
-The material for this workshop consisted of a short description of the problem to solve and possibly where to find the data.
+The material for this workshop consisted of a short problem description and possibly some links to data.
 A description of some of these tasks is available here:
 [Technical Workshop #4](https://github.com/INMAS-Math/Workshop-V-04).

 ### Industry Outreach and Internship Generation
-Outreach to BIG organizations targeted mostly industrial organizations due to their significant relative number and the breadth of opportunities provided.
+Outreach to BIG organizations targeted mostly industrial organizations, due to their significant relative number and the breadth of opportunities provided.

-In general, we found that it was difficult to integrate into the hiring process of large organizations such as government agencies or industries having a large number of employees.
-This is due to the fact that large organizations tend to already have a well-structured and regulated talent pipeline with which it it difficult to establish lasting connections.
-This pipeline often includes a company-wide internship program and on-campus recruiting activities, both of which are typically targeting undergraduate students.
+We found it difficult to integrate into the hiring process of large organizations such as government agencies or companies having a large number of employees.
+Large organizations typically already have well-structured and regulated talent pipelines with which it is difficult to establish lasting connections.
+Their pipelines often include a company-wide internship program and on-campus recruiting activities, both of which usually target undergraduate students.
 Moreover, the recruiting personnel in these organizations are often technical personnel assigned on a rotation basis, resulting in high personnel turnover, and adding to the challenge of establishing lasting relations.

-We found that reaching out to smaller-size companies was more successful for the following reasons:
+Reaching out to smaller-size companies was more successful, for the following reasons:
-- Many small organizations do not have a large HR department, nor a formal internship program.
-The offering from INMAS was serving as a low-cost recruiting service providing vetted and well-trained students.
+- Many small organizations have neither an HR department nor a formal internship program.
+INMAS could offer them a low-cost recruiting service, providing vetted and well-trained students.
 - Smaller organizations are more inclined to accept external financial support.
-Being already receiving a grant from SBIR, these organizations are familiar and dependent on external funding.
+Many were already receiving federal funding through SBIR, and so were familiar with and dependent on external funding.
-- Startup companies are in dire need of technical talent for ensuring their mid-term subsistence.
+- Startup companies are often in dire need of technical talent for ensuring their mid-term subsistence.
-Many startups are spin-offs from research or academic groups and have PhD-educated individuals on staff who are excellent mentors for interns.
+Many startups are spin-offs from research or academic groups and have PhD-educated individuals on staff who make excellent mentors for interns.

-As a result, the INMAS program used public information on grants from the Small Business Administration of the US government received by local companies.
+As a result, the INMAS program relied extensively on public information about SBIR grants from the Small Business Administration (SBA) of the US government.
-The research topic, company location, and size of the grant was used to make a list of potential hosts.
+The research topic, company location, and size of the grant were used to create a list of potential hosts.
-Cold networking email letters were sent to these companies which proposed a short introductory meeting over Zoom for interested parties.
+Cold-call emails were sent to these companies, introducing our program and proposing a short introductory meeting over Zoom for interested parties.
 The conversion rate of these cold contacts was approximately 10%, and a majority of the firms with whom we met ended up submitting an internship proposal.
-Cost of participation is free, and there is no obligation from either party.
+The contacts emphasized that participation with the program is free, and that there is no obligation on either party.

-Interested companies were asked to submit an internship proposal on a web form hosted on Monday.
+Interested companies were asked to submit an internship proposal on a web form hosted on Monday.com.
 The following information was requested:
 - Title of proposal
 - A short description of the company and the work to be performed